-The Social Care (Self-directed support) (Scotland) Act became law from April 2014.
-It gives people more choice about the services they receive and how they are provided.
+The Social Care (Self-Directed Support) (Scotland) Act became law from April 2014.
+It gives people more choice about services they are entitled to and how they are provided.

 What does the Act mean for carers?

 The Act introduces new ways local authorities can support carers in their caring role.
 Local authorities have a duty to offer carers the same options for their support as those offered to service users.

 The Act means people can now choose from four options for organising support they need.
 (The local authority must agree this support is needed first.)
 These options are:

 Option 1 Direct payment to organise your own support